NVlabs/FPSci/target/data-files/experimentConfigReadme.md

     * `destinations` is an array of `Destination` types each of which contains:
       * `t` the time (in seconds) for this point in the path
       * `xyz` the position for this point in the path
-    * `destSpace` the space for which the target is rendered (useful for non-destiantion based targets)
+    * `destSpace` the space for which the target is rendered (useful for non-destiantion based targets, "player" or "world")
     * `bounds` specifies an axis-aligned bounding box (`G3D::AABox`) to specify the bounds for cases where `destSpace="world"` and the target is not destination-based.
 For more information see the [section below on serializing bounding boxes](##-Bounding-Boxes-(`G3D::AABox`-Serialization)).

 #### Target Configuration Example